Lech Poznań: New disappointments and successes (1994–present)

 The following season, Jacek Zieliński replaced Franciszek Smuda, who was hired as the manager of the Poland national team.
 With many of the players who achieved third place and the cup last season, Zieliński managed to lead Lech to the sixth championship in their history in the 2009–10 season.
 The striker Robert Lewandowski returned to be a reference in attack and was top scorer of the championship with 18 goals.
 In their participation in the 2010–11 Champions League, they were eliminated by Sparta Prague in the third round and without Lewandowski, who was transferred to Borussia Dortmund.
 One of their most successful European appearance was in the 2010–11 UEFA Europa League, in which they eliminated Dnipro Dnipropetrovsk to enter the group stage of the tournament for the first time.
 Lech finished second in their group with Manchester City, leaving Juventus and FC Salzburg out of the tournament.
 However, they were eliminated by S.C.
 Braga, runner-up of the tournament months later, in the round of 32 after winning in Poland (1–0) and losing in Portugal (2–0).

+After crashing out of UEFA Europa League qualifying rounds in August 2014, Maciej Skorża replaced Mariusz Rumak as manager.
+At the end of the 2014–15 season, Lech claimed their seventh league title.

-In the 2021–22 season, during which Lech celebrated its 100th anniversary, the team led by Maciej Skorża finished runners-up in the Polish Cup, losing 3–1 against Raków Częstochowa, and won the club's eighth championship, their first in seven years.
-Failed to qualify for Champions League next season, losing to Qarabağ FK.
+In the 2021–22 season, during which Lech celebrated its 100th anniversary, the team again led by Maciej Skorża finished runners-up in the Polish Cup, losing 3–1 against Raków Częstochowa, and won the club's eighth championship, their first in seven years.

-Have reached 2022-23 UEFA Europa Conference League quarter-finals, reaching second place in the group stage, then eliminating Nordic teams of FK Bodø/Glimt and Djurgårdens IF Fotboll.
+Skorża left the team shortly after, citing personal reasons, and was replaced by Dutchman John van den Brom for the 2022–23 season.
+Lech crashed out of the UEFA Champions League first qualifying round after losing to Azerbaijani side Qarabağ 1–5 on aggregate.
+The team went on to have a successful UEFA Europa Conference League campaign, reaching second place in the group stage which included Villarreal, Austria Wien and Hapoel Be'er Sheva, then eliminating Nordic teams Bodø/Glimt and Djurgårdens IF to reach the quarter-finals, where their successful run ended after a 4–6 defeat on aggregate to Fiorentina.
+They were the first Polish team to win a knockout phase round of a European competition that took place after the winter break since Legia Warsaw in 1991, and the first to move through two post-winter rounds since Górnik Zabrze in 1970.